umrover/mrover-esw/docs/getting-started/stm32cube/index.md

 The install path to STM32CubeCLT is `/opt/st/`, but each tool included has its own `bin` directory that must be added to the path independently.

+The tools to be added are as follows.

+- GNU-tools-for-STM32
+- st-arm-clang
+- STLink-gdb-server
+- STM32CubeProgrammer

 ## Creating a New Project

 This quick guide will teach you how to make a new project for your STM32G431RB Nucleo board that you